Horikaze/Vuestore/README.md

-Simple shop app made using Vue 3, https://fakestoreapi.com
+Simple shop app made using Vue 3 and https://fakestoreapi.com

 ## Run this project locally